psychemedia/winter-tales/src/twelve_months.md

 The third day the wicked sister took a fancy for some red apples.
 The same threats, the same insults, and the same violence followed.
 Dobrunka ran to the mountain, and was fortunate enough to find the Twelve Months warming themselves, motionless and silent.

 " You here again, my child ?" said old January, making room for her by the fire.
-Dobrunka told him, with tears, how, if she did not bring home some red apples, her mother and sis- ter would beat her to death.
+Dobrunka told him, with tears, how, if she did not bring home some red apples, her mother and sister would beat her to death.

 Old January repeated the ceremonies of the day before.
 "Brother September," said he to a gray-bearded man in a purple mantle, "this is your business."

-September rose and stirred the fire with the staff", when be- hold ! the flames ascended, the snow melted, and the trees put forth a few yellow leaves, which fell one by one before the wind — it was autumn.
+September rose and stirred the fire with the staff", when behold ! the flames ascended, the snow melted, and the trees put forth a few yellow leaves, which fell one by one before the wind — it was autumn.
 The only flowers were a few late pinks, daisies, and immortelles.
 Dobrunka saw but one thing, an apple-tree with its rosy fruit.

 " Make haste, my child ; shake the tree," said September.

 She shook it, and an apple fell ; she shook it again, and a second apple followed.

-" Make haste, Dobrunka, make haste home !" cried Septem- ber, in an imperious voice.
+" Make haste, Dobrunka, make haste home !" cried September, in an imperious voice.

 The good child thanked the Twelve Months, and joyfully ran home.
 You may imagine the astonishment of Katinka and the step-mother.

 " Green apples in January !
-Where did you get these ap- ples ?" asked Katinka.
+Where did you get these apples ?" asked Katinka.

 " Up yonder on the mountain ; there is a tree there that is as red vnth them as a cherry-tree in July."